-Caroline Wilcox Reul is a translator, lexicographer and occasionally she writes a poem.
+Caroline Wilcox Reul (she/her) is a translator, lexicographer and occasionally she writes a poem.
 Her poetry translations can be found in the PEN Poetry Series, Lunch Ticket, The Los Angeles Review,The Michigan Quarterly Review, Your Impossible Voice, Tupelo Quarterly, and others.